MithrilJS/mithril.js/docs/testing.md

 Typically, you wouldn't test the structure of the vnode tree so granularly, and you would instead only test non-trivial, dynamic aspects of the view.
 A tool that can help making testing easier with deep vnode trees is [Mithril Query](https://github.com/StephanHoyer/mithril-query).

 Sometimes, you need to mock the dependencies of a module in order to test the module in isolation.
 [Mockery](https://github.com/mfncooper/mockery) is one tool that allows you to do that.

+#### meta-description
+Approaches you can use to testing your Mithril-based apps, including technology and usability suggestions.